-The following narratives describe the current fire environment in Garfield County.
-These perspectives are a result of an on the ground tour conducted by Garfield County fire authorities and Fire Logistics personnel in October of 2005 and May of 2006.
+The following describe the current fire environment in Golden Valley County.
+These perspectives are a result of an on the ground tour conducted by Golden Valley County fire authorities and Fire Logistics personnel in May of 2006.

 5.1.
 Wildfire Problem Definition